Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p1.md

 ### Origin of the numerical instability

-Such observation leads to people puzzling which is the original mechanism of the instability.
+The above observations lead to people puzzling which is the original mechanism of the instability shown in SPH solid dynamics simulations.
 Is the tensile instability or actually the hourglass modes?.
-In the next part, I will introduce the approach in the above journal paper which is able to resolve this puzzle.
+In the next part, I will introduce the approach developed in the above journal paper which is able to resolve this puzzle.

 <script src="https://giscus.app/client.js"